miguoliang/old_blog/about.md

 layout: page
 title: About
 permalink: /about.html
-description: >-
-    A brief introduction to myself and this blog.
+description: A brief introduction to myself and this blog.
 ---

-## About me
+## Who am I

 I am 15+ years experienced full stack developer in China.
 I am working in Changsha, Hunan.
-I have a company to help other companies on software development, seo, and technical consulting, and the company has been 5 years old.
+I have a company to help other companies on software development, seo, and technical consulting, and my company has been 5 years old.

-## About this blog
+## What's the blog for

 Many kinds of projects I finished in the past years.
-I need to write something helpful here to help other developers who may be facing some problems that I used to meet too.
+I need to write something helpful here to help other developers who are facing some problems that I used to meet too.

-## My dreams

-I want to do many things about my career, trips, foods, and values before the end of my life.
-I hope I can finish them someday.
-And I would like to share my goals with you, my guest, here:

-- I dream to code for the future of the human being in Google or Tesla.
-- I dream to travel to all the world wonder of Civilization VI in the real world.
-- I dream to taste all delicious food around the world with my wife.
+## I hope more and more people can

+1. Subscribe to my twitter, my facebook, and my mail list.
+2. Get help from my shares.

-- I dream to write something helpful for others.
+## I desire to

+1. Develop or maintain websites for NPOs that helps children or women.
+It's part-time and free.
+2. Gain more business opportunities on technical consulting and software development.

+## My work time

+Monday - Friday, 9:00 ~ 17:30 GMT+8:00